 - What academic, professional, or personal experiences are you proud of?

 - If it is easier to talk things through, try recording yourself.
 Then, play back the recording, and type out what you said.

 - Have lots of people read and provide feedback about your personal statement.

 - Take advice into consideration, but recognize that your personal statement is ultimately yours and should reflect your story and experiences.

-In addition to a personal statement, which is a bigger picture summary of you as an applicant, some programs will ask you to answer specific essay questions.
-Make sure you follow directions, answer the question(s) asked and stay within length restrictions.
-Other programs, which include teaching, assistantship or internship positions, may ask for a cover letter.
-If you are able to, find and review the job responsibilities or position description.
+In addition to a personal statement, some programs will ask you to answer specific essay questions.
+Make sure you follow directions, answer the question(s) asked, and stay within length restrictions.
+Other programs, which include teaching, assistantship, or internship positions, may ask for a cover letter.
+If you can, find and review the job responsibilities or position description.
 Focus on what experiences, skills and traits you have that align with the position you are applying for.

 Each program differs on how it handles references.
 Some will ask for contact information, some will ask for a free form letter, and some will provide a specific form or template for a recommendation letter.

 To help navigate this process, make an appointment today with a career specialist to talk about your options, put together your application materials or practice interviewing skills.
 Call (316) 978-3688.